Lim Ulrich sequences and Lech's conjecture: Weakly lim Cohen--Macaulay and weakly lim Ulrich sequences

 The following is the main result of this section.

-\begin{theorem} Let $(R,\m)\to (S,\n)$ be a flat local extension of local rings such that $R$ is a domain and $\dim R=\dim S$.
+\begin{theorem} Let $(R,\m)\to (S,\n)$ be a flat local extension of local rings such that $R$ is a domain.
 Suppose $R$ admits a weakly lim Ulrich sequence $\{U_n\}$.
-Then $e(R)\leq e(S)$. \end{theorem} \begin{proof} We can replace $S$ by $S[t]_{\n S[t]}$ to assume $S$ has an infinite residue field.
-Since $R$ is a domain and $\{U_n\}$ is a weakly lim Ulrich sequence, we have:
+Then $e(R)\leq e(S)$. \end{theorem} \begin{proof} We first reduce to the case that $S/\m S$ has finite length following \cite[Lemma 2.2]{MaLechconjectureindimensionthree}.
+We replace $S$ by $\widehat{S}$ to assume $S$ is complete, and then we choose a minimal prime $Q$ of $\m S$ such that $\dim S/Q=\dim S/\m S$.
+Now $R\to S_Q$ is a flat local extension such that $S_Q/\m S_Q$ has finite length over $S_Q$.
+We have